Diamondbacks right-hander Mike Leake opts out of 2020 season - WHIZ News

 The Diamondbacks also will be without two international prospects due to travel issues during the pandemic: outfielder Kristian Robinson of the Bahamas and Brazilian right-hander Bo Takahashi.

-Right-hander Silvino Bracho was not on Arizona’s 60-man roster to start the season after he suffered elbow stiffness while trying to rehabilitate from Tommy John surgery last year.
+Right-hander Silvino Bracho was not in Arizona’s 60-man pool after he sustained elbow stiffness while trying to rehabilitate from Tommy John surgery last year.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports